Bruin-Dev/Intelygenz/README.md

   - In Grafana you can export a dashboard as a json file.
 By going to `metrics-dashboard/grafana/dashboard-definitions` you can add that json file to that folder and whenever the Grafana app is loaded up you can choose to make a new dashboard or use the dashboard that you created.
+  - The docker_compose should include the credentials above,specifically the password, in the`GF_SECURITY_ADMIN_PASSWORD`
+    area for the code below.
+Also the `GF_INSTALL_PLUGINS` field can be used to add any plugins you want to add to the grafana dashboard.

+    ```
+     grafana:
+        image: grafana/grafana:6.0.1
+        environment:
+            - GF_SECURITY_ADMIN_PASSWORD=q1w2e3r4
+            - GF_INSTALL_PLUGINS=grafana-piechart-panel
+    ```